LiTransProQA: an LLM-based Literary Translation evaluation metric with Professional Question Answering: Introduction

-Large Language Models (LLMs) have shown remarkable capabilities in linguistic tasks, emerging as potentially transformative tools across many domains \cite{grattafiori2024llama, yang2024qwen2, achiam2023gpt, Eger2025TransformingSW}.
-However, their suitability for more nuanced \se{creative} areas---\se{such as} literary translation \se{or poetry generation}---remains uncertain \cite{macken_2024_LLMmachine, chakrabarty2024art, al2021translation, chen2024evaluating, belouadi_2023_bygpt5, zhang2024llm}.
 Literary translation requires not just lexical and syntactic precision, but also a deep understanding of cultural context, aesthetic style, and interpretive nuance \cite{wang_2023_findings, karpinska2023large, matusov_2019_challenges, pang2024salute}.
 To critically assess the suitability of LLMs for such complex creative work, it is essential to establish robust and systematic \emph{evaluation methods} that can truly capture the essence of literary translation.

 While human evaluation appears ideal for assessing literary translation qualities, it becomes economically impractical at scale, given the vast corpus of world literature and LLMs' unprecedented generation capabilities.
 Moreover, proper evaluation requires input from trained literary professionals, making human assessment prohibitively expensive \cite{zhang2024good, yan2024gpt}.